March on Washington: Meeting with President Kennedy

 After the March, the speakers travelled to the White House for a brief discussion of proposed civil rights legislation with President Kennedy.
 As the leaders approached The White House, the media reported that Reuther said to King, "Everything was perfect, just perfect."
 Kennedy had watched King's speech on TV and was very impressed.
 According to biographer Thomas C. Reeves, Kennedy "felt that he would be booed at the March, and also didn't want to meet with organizers before the March because he didn't want a list of demands.
 He arranged a 5 p.m. meeting at the White House with the 10 leaders on the 28th."

+In full, these participants were Mathew Ahmann of the National Catholic Conference for Interracial Justice; Whitney Young of the National Urban League; Rev. Dr. Martin Luther King Jr. (SCLC); John Lewis of the SNCC; Rabbi Joachim Prinz of the American Jewish Congress; Reverend Eugene Carson Blake of the United Presbyterian Church; A. Philip Randolph; labor leader Walter Reuther; Roy Wilkins of the NAACP and (not visible shown in the image to the right) Secretary of Labor Willard Wirtz and Floyd McKissick of CORE.

 During the meeting, Reuther described to Kennedy how he was framing the civil rights issue to business leaders in Detroit, saying, "Look, you can't escape the problem.
 And there are two ways of resolving it; either by reason or riots."
 Reuther continued, "Now the civil war that this is gonna trigger is not gonna be fought at Gettysburg.
 It's gonna to be fought in your backyard, in your plant, where your kids are growing up."
 The March was considered a "triumph of managed protest" and Kennedy felt it was a victory for him as well—bolstering the chances for his civil rights bill.

+Allowing civil rights leaders to engage in conversation with Kennedy may be considered an example of speaking truth to power.